Barrick Gaming Corporation: History

 Gaughan retained ownership of the El Cortez Hotel & Casino.
-In the deal, Barrick had the option to purchase the property on right of first refusal.
-While it was not announced at the time, Barrick shared ownership of the buildings with Tamares Real Estate Investments which also owns the land under these properties.
+In the deal, Barrick had the option to purchase the property through a right of first refusal.
+While it was not announced at the time, Barrick shared ownership of the buildings with Tamares Real Estate Investments, which also owned the land under the properties.

-In October, 2004, Barrick acquired the Queen of Hearts Hotel & Casino and the Nevada Hotel & Casino.
+In October 2004, Barrick acquired the Queen of Hearts Hotel & Casino and the Nevada Hotel & Casino.

 On November 10, 2004, Barrick announced that it would acquire the Golden Nugget Laughlin for $31 million, plus working capital.
-As part of the purchase agreement, Poster Financial Group granted Barrick a two-year limited use of the Golden Nugget brand name, after which Barrick will be required to change the name of the property.
+As part of the purchase agreement, Poster Financial Group granted Barrick a two-year limited use of the Golden Nugget brand name, after which Barrick would be required to change the property's name.

 However, on May 31, 2005, the agreement for Barrick Gaming to acquire the Golden Nugget Laughlin expired without a final deal being reached.
-As a result, Landry's Restaurants, Inc. would acquire the property as part of its agreement to purchase the Golden Nugget Las Vegas.
+As a result, Landry's Restaurants, Inc. acquired the property as part of its agreement to purchase the Golden Nugget Las Vegas.

-In a further development, on June 28, 2005, Barrick announced that it would sell its interest in the first four properties it acquired to the privately owned Tamares.
-In addition, it was also selling its interest in about 40 other properties in Las Vegas.
+In a further development, on June 28, 2005, Barrick announced that it would sell its interest in the first four properties it acquired to privately owned Tamares.
+In addition, it also sold its interest in about 40 other properties in Las Vegas.